Orlando Arcia Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 15th in the league.

-- The Giants have a 3.94 team ERA that ranks ninth among all MLB pitching staffs.
+- The Giants' 3.95 team ERA ranks ninth across all league pitching staffs.

-- His last appearance was on Sunday against the Texas Rangers, when the righty tossed 4 1/3 innings, surrendering six earned runs while allowing nine hits.
+- The right-hander last pitched on Sunday against the Texas Rangers, when he tossed 8 2/3 innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.